espressif/esp-idf/docs/en/api-reference/system/freertos_additions.rst

 The ESP-IDF FreeRTOS ring buffer is a strictly FIFO buffer that supports arbitrarily sized items.
 Ring buffers are a more memory efficient alternative to FreeRTOS queues in situations where the size of items is variable.
 The capacity of a ring buffer is not measured by the number of items it can store, but rather by the amount of memory used for storing items.
-You may apply for a piece of memory on the ring buffer to send an item, or just use the API to copy your data and send (according to the send API you call).
-For efficiency reasons, **items are always retrieved from the ring buffer by reference**.
-As a result, all retrieved items *must also be returned* in order for them to be removed from the ring buffer completely.
+The ring buffer provides API to send an item, or to allocate space for an item in the ring buffer to be filled manually by the user.
+For efficiency reasons,
+**items are always retrieved from the ring buffer by reference**.
+As a result, all retrieved items *must also be returned* to the ring buffer by using :cpp:func:`vRingbufferReturnItem` or :cpp:func:`vRingbufferReturnItemFromISR`, in order for them to be removed from the ring buffer completely.
 The ring buffers are split into the three following types:

 **No-Split** buffers will guarantee that an item is stored in contiguous memory and will not